NRCan/geo-deep-learning/README.md

     - Convert GeoPackage vector information into the "label" raster.
 The pixel value is determined by the attribute in the csv file
     - Convert both input and label images to arrays
     - Divide images in smaller samples of size and distance specified in the configuration file.
 Visual representation of this is provided [here](https://medium.com/the-downlinq/broad-area-satellite-imagery-semantic-segmentation-basiss-4a7ea2c8466f)
-    - Write samples into the "val" or "trn" hdfs file, depending on the value contained in the csv file
+    - Write samples into the "val", "trn" or "tst" hdfs file, depending on the value contained in the csv file.
-- Samples are then shuffled to avoid bias in the data.

-### train_model.py
+## train_model.py

 The crux of the learning process is in this phase : training.
 Samples labeled "trn" as per above are used to train the neural network.
-Samples labeled "val" are used to estimate the training error on a set of sub-images not used for training.
+Samples labeled "val" are used to estimate the training error on a set of sub-images not used for training, after every epoch.
+At the end of all epochs, the model with the lowest error on validation data is loaded and samples labeled "tst" are used to estimate the accuracy of the model on sub-images not used during training or validation.

 To launch the program:
 ```